Bug repellent safetyInsect repellent safety

 - To avoid skin irritation, apply insect repellent to clothing.
 Test the repellent on a small, hidden area of clothing first to see if it will bleach or discolor the fabric.

 - If areas of your skin are exposed, apply repellent there as well.

 - Avoid using directly on sunburned skin.

-If using both sunscreen and bug repellent, apply the sunscreen first and wait 30 minutes before applying the bug repellent.
+- If using both sunscreen and repellent, apply sunscreen first and wait 30 minutes before applying repellent.

 To avoid toxicity from insect repellents:

 - Follow label instructions on how to use the repellent.

 - Apply repellent sparingly and only to exposed skin or clothing.
 Keep out of eyes.